-May be met with lower- or upper-level university courses; refer to the general education requirements for arts and science degree programs:
+These may be met with lower- or upper-level university courses; see the breadth requirements for arts and science degree programs.

-- Six credits in English (university-level composition and literature), excluding technical and business writing courses.
+- Six credits in English (university-level composition and literature),excluding technical writing and business writing courses

 - Six credits in mathematics (including statistics) and/or science